How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 While Skiathos is the most popular, the other islands of the Sporades also have much to offer:

 During my 7 days In Skiathos I stayed in Koukanaries at Cabana Studios / Apartments.
 This was a Jet2 Holiday package.
-I got really lucky because my friend booked to come here but he could not go in the end so he let me buy his holiday for cheap.
+I got lucky because my friend booked to come here but he could not come in the end due to work so he let me buy his holiday for cheap.

 The price Including flights and transfers for him was £1100.
 The room I didn’t think was anything special really but I was quite happy with this.